alex-mas/ecs-ts/readme.md

 yarn add @axc/ecs-ts
 ```

-# Documentation
+# Concepts

 ## Component

 A component is just data, it can be anything from a string, number or boolean to an object.
-Think of it of a feature, like Health or Movement.
+Think of it like a feature.
+Like Health or Movement

-If you intend to use the utility functions provided by this library its recomended that each component has a $$type variable that identifies the type of the component.
-However, if you wish, you can easily build your utility functions to work around this restriction.

 An hipotetic example of a Health component creator.